Coomera Connector (Stage 1), Coomera to Nerang

 The Coomera Connector was formally declared a future state-controlled road, confirmed in the Queensland Government Gazette in 3 sections, the:

-Formal confirmation of the corridor in the Queensland Government Gazette allows the corridor to be protected from new development and provides certainty for property owners, business and residential communities on the northern Gold Coast.
+Formal confirmation of the corridor in the Queensland Government Gazette allows the corridor to be protected from new development and provides certainty for property owners, businesses and residential communities on the northern Gold Coast.

 Our team continues to liaise with property owners when dealing with land sales and development applications.
 Early acquisition of properties by TMR may occur in some circumstances.